Summers are just not complete without a summer cookout (don’t you just love them!).

 Trying to eat healthy at a summer cookout can be a hard ask though, from the heavy meats to the BBQ drinks to cut through the grease.
 But it doesn’t have to blow all the healthy progress you have made.

 There are many healthy ways you can enjoy a summer cookout without compromising on the delicious part of it.
 In fact, your company won’t even realize you’re introducing “diet food” to the party!

 Below we share some simple, refreshing kid-friendly and adult-pleasing suggestions that should make for great treats on those hot days.

 Iced tea is a tradition that dates back to the early 1900s, and Americans love for this classic cold summer beverage is in the public domain.
 The beauty of iced tea is that there are million-and-one ways to prepare it.

 You can carry your love for tropical fruit to your summer cookout with yummy papaya bowls.
 As with iced tea, there are many, many ways to make papaya bowls.
 Papaya remains the base ingredient, in every sense of the word, but you can opt for a whole wide range of toppings.

 Preparing papaya bowls is as simple as ABC.

-Take a fresh, well-ripen papaya and cut it in half, lengthwise.
-Scoop out some of the meat from the two halves as to create a small well inside the fruit.
-Fill the bowls with yoghurt, smoothie of choice or ice cream, preferably fruit – for example banana ice cream (common theme here is thick and creamy).
+Take fresh, well-ripen papaya and cut it in half, lengthwise.
+Scoop out some of the meat from the two halves to create a small well inside the fruit.
+Fill the bowls with yogurt, a smoothie of choice or ice cream, preferably fruit – for example, banana ice cream (common theme here is thick and creamy).